-Some 158 Dumfries & Galloway-based hoteliers, operators of B&Bs, self-catering cottages / apartments, guest houses, holiday parks, caravan and camping sites, amongst other accommodation providers shared performance figures with LJ Research.
+Some 158 Dumfries & Galloway-based hoteliers, operators of B&Bs, self-catering cottages / apartments, guest houses, holiday parks, caravan and camping sites, amongst other accommodation providers shared performance figures with the Tourism Consumer Insights team.
 The findings contribute towards the identification of business growth opportunities and input towards the Tourism Strategy for Dumfries and Galloway.

 The 4 charts below show accommodation performance for different geographical areas of Dumfries & Galloway and for accommodation sub-sectors in the region – we also present year-on-year comparison figures.
 Participating accommodation providers are given this and additional information to allow them to evaluate their performance against that of others.

 Click here to find out how to take part.